-The following IP guidance note Produced in partnership with Emily Taylor of Oxford Information Labs provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Emily Taylor of Oxford Information Labs provides comprehensive and up to date legal information covering:

 This Practice Note describes and explains the Uniform Domain Name Dispute Resolution Policy (UDRP) process and covers:

 UDRP—what the Complainant has to prove (three-stage test)

 UDRP second element (Respondent’s rights)

 Evidence of bad faith